 We spend much of our time on cultural questions – how should we make small talk? how will we find friends? – and practical questions, like what type of home insurance is required and how driving regulations differ.

 But I’ve also put together some less standard tips that make the move a bit less hectic.
-Here are a few:
+Here are five:

 1) Americans don’t understand electric tea kettles.

 Most mobility advisors will tell you to leave all of your appliances in Denmark.
 Since the US has a different electrical standard than Europe, these appliances will require expensive converters that will slowly fry them and possibly set them on fire at the worst possible moment.
 (The exception is laptops and tablets with USB chargers.)

 The only that won’t be much cheaper and easier to buy once you arrive in the US is an electronic tea-kettle, which is not standard in American life – I never saw one before I moved to Denmark.
 (The same is true for metal drying racks, but I digress.)

 Americans won’t understand why you need one, and you probably won’t be able to find one in your local Target or Wal-Mart.
 Good news: they are available online on Amazon.